-- (a) Regular full-time and part-time employees shall be eligible for up to five (5) days for the loss of an extended family member and up to ten (10) days for the loss of an immediate family member or close friend. - (b) Employees are required to notify their manager as soon as possible of their intention to utilize bereavement leave.
+(a) Regular full-time and part-time employees shall be eligible for at least three (3) days for the loss of an extended family member or close friend, and at least ten (10) days for the loss of an immediate family member.
+Longer periods are subject to approval of the employer.

+(b) Employees are required to notify their manager as soon as possible of their intention to utilize bereavement leave